How to Get Cast as Stand-In

 Getting cast as a Stand-In

-If you’ve worked with Central Casting for a while, you know Stand-In jobs often require experience.
+If you've worked with Central Casting for a while, you know Stand-In jobs often require experience.
 So how do you gain experience to get that first Stand-In job?
 Some productions may opt to hire Stand-Ins with no experience if they match the needed height, build, and/or look of the principal actor.
-This is one of those situations where keeping your sizes updated in your online profile can be extremely beneficial.
+This is one of those situations where keeping your sizes updated in your online profile is extremely beneficial.
 There are also times when production needs to upgrade a Background Actor to a Stand-In on set.
 Paying attention, following directions, and being professional can help lead to these types of opportunities.
 Please do not ask production to be upgraded, just be present and prepared if an opportunity arises.